DeveloppeurPascal/DeveloppeurPascal/README.md

 If you need an invoice or accounting proof, use GitHub, Patreon or Twitch.

-You can also [contact me directly](https://olfsoftware.fr/contact/) to offer me a training assignment (web or Delphi development), technical assistance or one-off development work.
+You can [contact me directly](https://olfsoftware.fr/contact/) to offer me a training assignment (web or Delphi development), technical assistance or one-off development work.
 I can also advise you or help you use anything I distribute here or elsewhere.

 If you'd like to read, see or listen to some content, why not [access Zone Abo](https://zone-abo.fr), where you'll find my entire online archive (courses, articles, videos, ebooks, etc.).